top of page

 I never quite worked out which angle minimised my nose

-I somehow never mastered how to pull the perfect pout
+I haven’t ever mastered how to pull the perfect pout

 I guess my lips need plumping and the cracks need ironing out

-I’m not a supermodel - truer word was never said
+That I’m not a supermodel (truer word was never said)

 No-one’s ever paid me just to get out of my bed!

-So I’m going to try harder o be less critical
+So I’m going to make an effort to be less critical

-Try hard to love myself with all my warts and all
+Try to learn to love myself with all my warts and all

 Embrace my ageing features, try not to be so vain

-Let’s face it, I’m younger now than I’ll ever be again
+Let’s face it, we're all younger now than we'll ever be again

-So maybe all I need to do with photos that I hate
+So maybe all we need to do with photos that we hate

 Is refuse to see them straight away, be patient, just wait